-The i18n WG uses github to track comments raised against the specs of other WGs.
+The i18n WG uses GitHub issues to track review comments raised against the specs of other WGs.
 This page outlines how to raise issues against a spec, and create other issues in the i18n-activity repository to track those issues.
 It is verbose to help beginners.
 Practised hands can just follow the highlighted text for reminders.

-- Is there a label at https://github.com/w3c/i18n-activity/labels for the document in question?
+- Is there a label beginning with s: at https://github.com/w3c/i18n-activity/labels for the document in question?

 If yes, go to step 2.

-Otherwise, ask @r12a, @aphillips or @fsasaki to create a label, then go to step 2.
+Otherwise, ask i18n staff to create a label, then go to step 2.

 - Once the i18n WG has reviewed the comments, notify the relevant Working Group.

-- Monitor the email/bugzilla thread and contribute to the discussion thread for the issue(s) raised.
+- Monitor and contribute to the discussion thread for the issue(s) raised.

 - When the issue has been addressed, add the label to the issue and get agreement from the i18n WG to close it.

-Labels should be the exact short-name for the document.
+Labels should start with "s:", followed by the exact short-name for the document, with the color

 Do not include version numbers.
 For example, use css-text rather than css-text-3 or css3-text.
-This is because if we use the same label for css3 and css4 and so on, we can spot synergies.
+This is because if we use the same label for css3 and css4 and so on, we can spot synergies more easily.

 Always start the description with information about the location of the text your comment refers to.
 Do this by listing the section number and name, followed by a URI.
 For example: